RaviTejaaKatta/FarmersChatBot/README.md

 ## 🐑 Shoutout to All Farmers
 > “Farmers are the backbone of society.
 Let’s support them with technology.” 🧑‍🌾

->
-> ## NOTE!!!! ##
+## NOTE!!!! ##
-> there is an issue with model folder
+- there is an issue with model folder.
-> I'm still a fresher, if you find any solution for uploading files larger than 25 MB just let me know
+- I'm still a fresher, if you find any solution for uploading files larger than 25 MB just let me know
-> my model folder is of 3 Giga Bytes
+- my model folder is of 3 Giga Bytes
-> So the solution for this is just run the ipynb file and the model folder will be automatically created
+- So the solution for this is just run the ipynb file and the model folder will be automatically created

 ![Thank You](panda.jpeg)